nretro/pinenote2024_misc/encrypt_pinenote2024.md

     install cyttsp5 /bin/sh -c 'sleep 2; /sbin/modprobe --ignore-install cyttsp5'

-in a file like delay_cyttsp5.conf in /etc/modprobe.d
+in a file like delay_cyttsp5.conf in /etc/modprobe.d.

+Finally one has to disable the first boot services of systemd in /etc/systend, because they always think, that now is the first boot and leaving them on results in a bootloop.

 Now the last thing left is to mount all partitions (in particular home) and